denten-books/plain-text/1-metaphor.md

 joystick, the player experiences the immediate correspondence between the movement of the controlling mechanism and movement of the player-controlled space ship on the screen.
 The car is the "direct object of interest" for a driver, just like the virtual space ship is for a gamer.
-But unlike video game players, authors attempting to delete sensitive information are not interested in the virtual representation of their documents.
+Unlike video game players, authors attempting to delete sensitive information are not interested in the virtual representation of their documents.
 The object of their interest is not mimetic.
 They want to erase the document itself, located somewhere within the machine.
 In cases like these, inhabitants of the simulated, virtual world have an interest in objects outside of it.
 The paradigm of direct manipulation instead veils the object from view, suspending the rules of physical interaction in favor of the virtual.
 Far from being direct, the iconic representation of the document---the image of a file---usurps the physical object, the file itself.
-Where in the conversational paradigm the nature of the mediation was at hand, open to circumspection, "direct manipulation" occludes mimesis.
+Where in the conversational paradigm the nature of the mediation was at hand, open to circumspection, "direct manipulation" occludes the mechanisms of mimesis.

 ## Speculative Formalism

-To what extent do we need to see and understand the mechanisms of the machine giving rise to the metaphor?
-In his 1949 paper on "The Genesis and Speed of Telegraph Codes," Frank Halstead noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].
+To what extent do we need to view and understand the mechanisms of the machine that gives rise to the metaphor?
+In a paper remarking on "The Genesis and Speed of Telegraph Codes" published in the *Proceedings of the American Philosophical Society* in 1949, the author noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].

 The history of human-computer interaction began with the manipulation of physical switches, first by hand and then by removable storage media like paper tape and punch card.
-The next phase was dialogic and conversational in nature.
+The next phase was dialogic and conversational.
 Conversational computing introduced the idea of a mediating agent, an interpreter, who could translate from a limited number of natural human language commands into the specialized vocabulary of signals that could alter the machine configuration.
-The "direct manipulation" school of human-computer interaction has led us further towards mimesis, simulating machine states as virtual environments resembling real-world objects and their properties.
+The "direct manipulation" school of human-computer interaction dispenses with machine states, leading us further towards immersive mimesis in which virtual environments resemble real-world objects and their properties.

 The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the totalizing loss of resemblances and designations